fineract-academy/pages/index.md

 Apache Fineract® 1.x is developed and maintained by an active, independent community of contributors and companies who are building solutions for both financial inclusion and fintech innovation.
 *(source: <a target="_blank" href="https://fineract.apache.org">https://fineract.apache.org</a>)*

-A common motto of Apache projects is "Community over code" which applies perfectly to Apache Fineract® whereas the contributors are working closely together to make the software better day after day.
+A common motto of Apache projects is "Community over code" which applies perfectly to Apache Fineract® whereas the community are working closely together to make the software better day after day.

 <b>Without them there would not be Fineract®!
 The credit goes to the community!</b>